 We’ve further split the post into three main sections, so you can quickly narrow down your options.
 We’ll list our recommendations for each class, with links towards more detailed articles and reviews for further research:

-- top six 2-in-1 laptops – the condensed version, if you don’t want to go through the whole article;
+- top 2-in-1 portable laptops – the condensed version of this whole article;

-- a detailed section on good budget 2-in-1 options – for the budget-oriented buyers among you, options priced between $300 and $1000;
+- a detailed section of good value 2-in-1 options – for the budget-oriented buyers among you, options priced between $500 and $1000;

-- and another on premium and specialized 2-in-1 ultrabooks – for those of you looking for the best features and traits (includes the best business model, full-size 15+ inch convertible, gaming 2-in-1, best option for creators and graphics artists, and so on).
+- and another detailed section on premium and specialized 2-in-1 ultrabooks – for those of you looking for the best features and traits (includes the best business models, full-size 16 inch designs, powerful gaming 2-in-1s, best options for creators and graphics artists, and so on).

 Before we get to the actual recommendations, let’s quickly touch on the selection process.

-Portability was a major factor in our decision, simply because a 2-in-1 is not just meant for desk use, it will be brought along to work, or school, or wherever you’re going, as well as used in tablet mode at least occasionally.
-However, aspects such as build quality, display quality, typing experience, performance, or battery life were also factored in, and our recommendations had to check all of the right boxes to qualify for this condensed version.
+Portability was a major factor in our decision, simply because a 2-in-1 is not just meant for desk use, it will be brought along to work, school, or wherever you’re going, and will be used in tablet mode at least occasionally.
+However, aspects such as build quality, display quality, ergonomics, typing experience, performance, and battery life were also factored in, and our recommendations had to check all of the right boxes to qualify for this condensed version.

 Nonetheless, if you don’t find your answer in this summarized selection, make sure to go through the more detailed analysis in the following two subsections of this article.